The stock trader in you can vary depending on the trade

 5. Needs risk control strategies

-6. Generally, uses end of day data
+6. Can use either live or end of day data

 The next level is an investor.
 Investors are not traders but some people who are traders may think they are investors.